HomeBlog › Track Day Tire Cost

 How many track days does a set of tires last?

-For 200TW tires like the Bridgestone RE71RS or Federal 595 RS-RR, expect 5–15 track days depending on driving style, car, and track surfaces.
-Aggressive driving on abrasive concrete shortens this to 4–6 events.
+For 200TW tires, expect roughly 5–15 track days depending on driving style, car weight, alignment, tire model, heat cycles, and track surface.
+Aggressive driving on abrasive surfaces can shorten this to 4–6 events.

 How much do track day tires cost?